corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 Archive Service 2.0 is a major release supporting Java 17 and Kotlin 1.9.20.
 This version works with Corda 4.12.

+#### Key changes in 2.0

+* **LedgerGraph dependency removed**: The Archive Service no longer requires LedgerGraph.
+It now builds its own internal transaction dependency graph using the vault database directly.
+* **Iterative archiving model**: A new iterative approach processes transactions incrementally, tracking dependencies and walking back through chains to identify archivable items.
+This replaces the previous in-memory LedgerGraph-based approach.
+* **Runtime filters removed**: The `filterList` and `filterConfig` parameters have been removed from all flows and library APIs.
+Transaction eligibility is now controlled via the `archivableContractClassStatePrefixes` configuration parameter.
+* **New configuration parameter `archivableContractClassStatePrefixes`**: An optional list of contract class name prefixes that controls which transactions are eligible for archiving.
+When set, only transactions where all states' contract classes match at least one prefix are considered archivable.
+* **New CLI commands**:
+  * `process-all-pending` — refreshes the archiving database by processing pending transactions and collecting archivable items.
+  * `statistics` — displays iterative archiving statistics (unprocessed count, pending walkback, pending delete, sizes).
+  * `status` — displays current archiving database maintenance operation status and history.
+  * `reset-archiving` — resets all iterative archiving data structures (irreversible).
+* **New flows**:
+  * `ProcessAllPendingFlow` — processes pending transactions and collects archivable items with configurable time limit, batch size, and age filtering.
+  * `StatisticsFlow` — returns iterative archiving statistics.
+  * `StatusFlow` — returns current operation status and history.
+  * `ResetArchivingFlow` — resets all iterative archiving tables and markers.
+* **Updated flow signatures**: `ListItemsFlow` and `MarkItemsFlow` now accept iterative processing parameters (`bypassProcessAllPending`, `timeLimit`, `notNewerThan`, `batchSize`, `skipSafetyIntervalCheck`) instead of filter parameters. `CreateSnapshotFlow` no longer accepts `additionalTransactionTables` or `additionalAttachmentTables` (these are now auto-detected).
+* **Updated library APIs**: New library classes `ProcessAllPending`, `Statistics`, `Status`, and `ResetArchiving`.
+Updated `ListItems` and `MarkItems` to match the new flow signatures.

 The 1.x series release notes can be found in the [Archive Service 1.x release notes]({{< relref "../archiving-service-1.x/archiving-release-notes.md" >}}) page.